stellar-deprecated/docs/learn/integration-guides/anchor.md

   var paymentAsset = new StellarSdk.Asset(record.asset_code, record.issuer);

   if (!assets.contains(paymentAsset)) {
-     // If you are a gateway for certain assets and the customer sends
+     // If you are an anchor for certain assets and the customer sends
      // you assets you don't accept, some options for handling it are
      // 1.
 Trade the asset to your asset and credit that amount
      // 2.
 Send it back to the customer